 All children develop at different rates and go through stages of how they are holding their pencil.

-I have added a variety of different ways for children to practice their fine motor skills so you can choose which to do based on what resources you have at home.
+I have added a variety of different ways for children to practice their gross and fine motor skills so you can choose which to do based on what resources you have at home and your child.

 Children's mark-making and writing skills all develop at their own individual rate.
 Below are some gross motor activities to enable children to build up their muscles which will help them in the future with their writing.